rachitdeveloper/0G-guide/README.md

 ## 🧩 **Introduction**

-Storage Nodes are the foundation of 0G's decentralized storage—while validator nodes secure the chain, storage nodes keep critical data persistent, available, and distributed.
+Storage Nodes are the foundation of 0G's decentralized storage while validator nodes secure the chain, storage nodes keep critical data persistent, available, and distributed.
 Running a storage node means you’re actively supporting the network’s long-term AI dataset and model hosting capabilities, contributing to resilience and decentralization.

 ---